JassinAlSafe/SAAS-Resturant-/restaurant-inventory/src/components/layout/sidebar/README.md

 2. **Better Code Organization**: Related code is grouped together
 3. **Enhanced Readability**: Smaller files are easier to understand
 4. **Easier Testing**: Components can be tested in isolation
-5. **Simplified Updates**: Changes to one aspect of the sidebar don't require modifying the entire file
+5. **Simplified Updates**: Changes to one aspect of the sidebar don\'t require modifying the entire file

 ## Component Responsibilities